msupply-foundation/unified-codes/backend/README.md

 ## Email

-By default Notify will send emails via a local SMTP server on port 1025.
+By default Universal Codes will send emails via a local SMTP server on port 1025.
 To change this to your own server, update the `configuration/local.yaml` file with your own settings.

 ```